C-Undritz/Boardgame-Bazaar/README.md

 ### Genre
 * An attribute of the product model only and displayed with product information
 * Many to many relationship to the Product model allows many Products to be assigned to a Genre.
-* name field offers a programmatic version of the name value; admin guided to provide this value without spaces (using underscores).
-This is not programmatically enforced or checked.
+* name field offers a more 'code friendly' version of the name value.
+Admin is guided to provide this value without spaces (using underscores).
+This is however, not enforced or checked.
 * friendly_name is the value used to display the genre name within the site.
 * Values for both fields saved as lowercase values so duplicate checking can be performed, though duplicate checking only currently performed on the friendly name field
-* A through table (GenreAssignent) implemented for the product genre assignment so that this could be viewed, edited and controlled vis the admin interface if required.
+* A through table (GenreAssignent) implemented for the product genre assignment so that this could be viewed, edited and controlled via the admin interface if required.

 ### Review
-* Links together a review with the user and product which is then used to programmatically check if the user has reviewed a product before.
+* Links together a review with the user and product which is then used to check if the user has already reviewed a product.
 This determines whether a blank form is returned when selecting review or whether the form is displayed with the existing user review for the product in question.
 * review holds review text of a maximum of 500 characters.
 * rating is a whole number value between 1 and 5.